MohamadHanafi/MohamadHanafi/README.md

 -->
 ## 📖 About Me
 <p align="center">
   My name is <a href="https://MohamadHanafi.netlify.app"><strong>Mohamad Hanafi</strong></a>.
-A full-stack developer specialized in **MERN** technology.
+A full-stack developer specialized in <strong>MERN</strong> technology.
 I Build fast and responsive web applications that can work on any screen.
 I am fully focused on solving problems using the latest technologies and tools.
 I mainly work with MongoDB, ExpressJS, NodeJS, and ReactJS.
 Additionally, I have experience in SQL, Python, flask C, NextJS, and many CSS libraries like Bootstrap, Semantic UI, and Tailwind CSS.
 I like working in teams and I have developed excellent communication skills over my years as a teaching assistant.
 </p>

 ## 🔧 Tools & Technologies